marcos-acosta/worlds-worst-detective/src/data/md/unthinkable-thoughts.md

 #### Picturing the fourth dimension

 We can actually learn a lot of things about the fourth dimension just by making connections between lower dimensions.
-I’ll go through a few of them.
+I'll go through a few of them.

 As three dimensional beings, we can look at a 2D object and see _all_ its sides at once, including the inside of the object.
 It's all "laid out in front of us".
 In our three-dimensional world, a single viewpoint is restricted to seeing at most half of an object at a time, and the inside is hidden from view.
 In the fourth dimension, then, we could look at a 3D object and easily see _all_ of its sides at once, as well as its contents.
 Picture a box in front of you, with things inside.
 If you were a fourth-dimensional being, you could see all six sides of the box, as well as the contents of the box.
 You could also see every side of each item in the box, and their insides.
 It would all be laid out in front of you.